Whiteboard wird gereinigt

 Reducing Boilerplate Code through PostgreSQL Composite Types

-Web > Reducing Boilerplate Code through PostgreSQL Composite Types
+Webentwicklung > Reducing Boilerplate Code through PostgreSQL Composite Types

 PostgreSQL is a powerful and flexible open-source relational database management system renowned for its vast feature set.
 Among these, the ability to define custom composite types is particularly useful.
 Introduced in Postgres 11, these user-defined data structures combine multiple fields of varying types into a single logical entity.
 This blog post takes a closer look at the benefits of using composite types in PostgreSQL and explains how to include them in your database schema.